We’ve compiled the most common fees associated with forming an LLC in California.

 To legally form an LLC in California, entrepreneurs must file the Articles of Organization with the California Secretary of State.
 This California LLC fee is $70.
 There are no circumstances under which this fee is waived, making it a mandatory cost for all new LLCs in the state.

-California requires all LLCs to file a Statement of Information within 90 days of forming the LLC, and then biennially thereafter.
+California requires all LLCs to file a California statement of information within 90 days of forming the LLC, and then biennially thereafter.
 The filing fee for this statement is $20.
 This document keeps the state updated with the LLC’s current contact information and other pertinent details.
 It’s a unique requirement for California LLCs, so be sure not to overlook it.

-California law mandates that every LLC designate a registered agent to handle important legal communications.
+California law mandates that every LLC designate a California agent for service to handle important legal communications.
 If you hire a registered agent service, you’ll find that the fees typically range from $100 to $300 annually, depending on the provider and the specific services included.

 The Employer Identification Number (EIN) is necessary for an LLC to legally hire employees and open business bank accounts.
 The IRS issues EINs at no cost, making it one of the few aspects of LLC formation that doesn’t carry a direct fee.
 That said, you can hire a service to get your EIN if you’d like help with the paperwork.